 Picnics are prohibited inside the park in order to preserve the tranquility and good health of the animals.
 However, you can have picnic on the tables and benches, located just before the entrance of the park.

 In winter: There are hikes for groups (up to max 6 people due to Covid-19 restriction) with a mountain guide, to discover the Merlet Park.

 From January to March, upon reservation: snowshoeing or walk, depending on snow conditions, easy level (2 hours of walk in the afternoon).

 Opening Hours and Prices

-In winter: From 24 December 2021 to 11 March 2021, the park can be explored on snowshoes!
+Tuesdays and Thursdays from 1 p.m. to 5 p.m., from the end of December to mid-March, the park can be explored on snowshoes!
 For booking and more info click here